-Truth - Sexualized conversations in sacred communal pools rob others of their birthright to social, emotional, & physical safety.
+Truth: Sexualized conversations in sacred communal pools rob others of their birthright to social, emotional, and physical safety.

 For the first time last week, a conversation of this nature was brought to our attention.

 The sexual harassment was with words, not actions.
 It was experienced mid-day.
 Others were present.
 Nobody was physically harmed.
-The language was not aggressive, to the contrary, it was meant to be fun & casual.
+The language was not aggressive; on the contrary, it was meant to be fun and casual.